matanmarkind/active_standby/README.md

    active_standby model.
-Clients usually don't need to utilize the primitives and can instead either utilize the pre-made collections, or generate the wrapper for their struct using one of the macros and then just implement the mutable API for the generated WriteGuard.
+Clients usually don't need to utilize the primitives and can instead either utilize the pre-made collections, or generate the wrapper for their struct using one of the macros and then just implement the mutable API for the generated AsLockWriteGuard.
 2. collections - Shared and lockless active_standby structs for common collections.
 Each table type has its own `AsLock` (shared) / `AsLockHandle` (lockless), as opposed to `RwLock` where you simply pass in the table.
 This